“Consuming full-fat dairy products seems to REDUCE your risk of becoming obese.”

 1) It’s not easy for ‘experts’ to admit that the advise they have been pumping out for decades was wrong.

-2) More importantly: what does the industry do with all the low-fat products they so successfully got us to consume?
+2) More importantly: what does the industry do with the dream which was in all the low-fat products they so successfully got us to consume?
+There is money to be made, selling the butterfat for ice cream !

 “Thanks to a deluge of new research suggesting that saturated dairy fat isn’t the death sentence doctors once claimed it to be (quite the opposite, in fact), science is, once again, proclaiming whole milk, yogurt, and cheese to be healthy diet must-haves.”